There are actually multiple board games involving balls and holes, including the Chinese checkers, peg (or marble) solitaire, and bagatelle.

 What’s Chinese Checkers?

 The game that is frequently referred to as Chinese checkers, is actually a board game that likely originated in Germany, where it was called “Sternhalma”.
 The game can be played with two, three, four, or six players.
 The board game is laid out in a six-pointed star formation, with each of the points of the star containing marbles that function as the player’s pieces.
 The goal of the game is to be the first to collect all of one’s pieces in the corner across from one’s starting corner.
-You can either use single step moves which jump one marble to an immediately adjacent space or moves that jump over other marbles.
+You can either use single-step moves that jump one marble to an immediately adjacent space or moves that jump over other marbles.

 There is actually little information about the origin of the term Chinese checkers.
 It’s possible that the game was introduced into Asia and China at one point, where it then became known by Americans as a Chinese board game.

-The number of marbles starting on the board depends on the number of players, for a full six player game all marbles and triangles are used.
+The number of marbles starting on the board depends on the number of players, for a full six-player game all marbles and triangles are used.
 If there are only four players, the players will begin in two pairs of opposing triangles, and likewise, a game of only two players should be played from their respective opposing triangles.
-A three player game has the players start in the triangles which are equidistant from one another.
+A three-player game has the players start in the triangles which are equidistant from one another.
 The unused triangles can either be filled with the unused marbles (so those positions are out of play) or left open for use in the game if desired.

 When jumping a marble over another marble, the marble must be placed into the hole that is directly beyond it, they cannot be placed in holes adjacent to that.
 If there are multiple marbles with one space in-between them, a player may hop over multiple marbles in a row.
 If one he gets lucky, they may even be able to move a marble from their corner to the other corner in a single turn.

 Unlike marble solitaire or chess, the marbles are never removed from the board.
 Once they have reached the triangle on the opposing side, they can only be moved around inside of the triangle, so they cannot leave the triangle once there.
 There are no official rules regarding whether or not marbles can be moved into a triangle which is a target triangle or starting triangle of another player.
-There are only house rules regarding these conditions, but a common house rule is that a marble can be hopped through another player’s triangle yet cannot come to rest there.
+There are only house rules regarding these conditions, but a common house rule is that marbles can be hopped through another player’s triangle yet cannot come to rest there.

 A common strategy involves finding the path that would allow you to hop your marble as close to the other side as possible, including making multiple jumps over the other player’s marbles.
 Since both players can create and use hopping chains, one must also guard against this tactic being used against them.